mryap/Programming-for-Big-Data-Assignment/README.md

 # WDI-Python
 For Programming for Big Data assignment, I required to carry out a series of analyses of two datasets utilising RStudio, Python and MapReduce programming.
-For each of the reports, I require to provide the following:
+For each of the reports, I require to provide <details>the following:
 - a description of the underlying datasets
 - a description of the objective of the analysis
 - the data processing activities carried out
-- the presentation of the final analysis results along with any associated annotations and supplementary information
+- the presentation of the final analysis results along with any associated annotations and supplementary information </details>

 # Data
 The analysis involves using data from The World Bank’s World Development Indicators.
 There are 248 countries represented in this data.
 There are more than 1300 different economic indicators in the file.
 For Brazil, there are more than 30 GDP-related indicators.